hriaz17/DeepFilter/README.md

 * Upload and share photos
 * View other peoples profiles
 * Like and comment on photos
-* Apply Deepdream and Neural Style transfer filters on uploaed photos
+* Apply Deepdream and Neural Style transfer filters on uploaded photos

 ### Execution Instructions
 ```